dawnvince/EasyTSAD/README.md

 # Introduction
-EasyTSAD is a suite to facilitate the quick implementation and iteration of your ***time series anomaly detection algorithms***.
+TSADEval is a suite to facilitate the quick implementation and iteration of your ***time series anomaly detection algorithms***.
 You can also easily develop a new set of ***evaluation metrics*** based on this suite and assess them against baseline methods.

 We offer several training schemas to provide more practical perspectives for TSAD.
 The schemas are illustrated as follows:
 ![Three Training Schemas](./imgs/schema.png)